opencobra/optlang/docs/source/installation.rst

 - SciPy: :code:`scipy.optimize.linprog`

   - The SciPy linprog function is a very basic implementation of the simplex algorithm for solving linear optimization problems.
 Linprog is included in all recent versions of SciPy.

+- OSQP: :code:`osqp | cuosqp`

+  - OSQP is an efficient open source solver for Quadratic Programs.
+It is self-contained and can be installed via pip.
+Alternatively, cuOSQP provides an experimental cuda-enabled implementation.

 After importing optlang you can check :code:`optlang.available_solvers` to verify that a solver is recognized.